-Mid-cap risk - (NVIT Multi-Manager Mid Cap Value Fund) see "Smaller company risk."
+Mid-cap risk - see "Smaller company risk."

-Model and data risk - (NVIT AQR Large Cap Defensive Style Fund) given the complexity of the investments and strategies of the Fund, the Fund's subadviser relies heavily on quantitative models and information and data supplied by third parties ("Models and Data").
-Models and Data are used to construct sets of transactions and investments, to provide risk management insights, and to assist in hedging the Fund's investments.
+Model and data risk - a Fund's subadviser relies heavily on quantitative models and information and data supplied or made available by third parties ("Models and Data").
+Models and Data are used to construct sets of transactions and investments, to provide risk management insights, and to assist in hedging a Fund's investments.

-When Models and Data prove to be incorrect or incomplete, any decisions made in reliance thereon expose the Fund to potential risks.
+When Models and Data prove to be incorrect or incomplete, any decisions made in reliance thereon expose a Fund to potential risks.
 For example, by relying on Models and Data, the subadviser may be induced to buy certain investments at prices that are too high, to sell certain other investments at prices that are too low, or to miss favorable opportunities altogether.
 Similarly, any hedging based on faulty Models and Data may prove to be unsuccessful.
-The Fund bears the risk that the quantitative models used by the subadviser will not be successful in selecting companies for investment or in determining the weighting of investment positions that will enable the Fund to achieve its investment objective.
+A Fund bears the risk that the quantitative models used by the subadviser will not be successful in selecting companies for investment or in determining the weighting of investment positions that will enable a Fund to achieve its investment objective.

-Some of the models used by the subadviser for the Fund are predictive in nature.
+Some of the models used by the subadviser for a Fund are predictive in nature.
 The use of predictive models has inherent risks.
 For example, such models may incorrectly forecast future behavior, leading to potential losses on a cash flow and/or a mark-to-market basis.
-In addition, in unforeseen or certain low-probability scenarios (often involving a market disruption of some kind), such models may produce unexpected results, which can result in losses for the Fund.
+In addition, in unforeseen or certain low-probability scenarios (often involving a market disruption of some kind), such models may produce unexpected results, which can result in losses for a Fund.
 Furthermore, because predictive models are usually constructed based on historical data supplied by third parties, the success of relying on such models may depend heavily on the accuracy and reliability of the supplied historical data.

 All models rely on correct data inputs.
 If incorrect data is entered into even a well-founded model, the resulting information will be incorrect.
 However, even if data is inputted correctly, "model prices" will often differ substantially from market prices, especially for instruments with complex characteristics, such as derivative instruments.
 Model prices can differ from market prices as model prices are typically based on assumptions and estimates derived from recent market data that may not remain realistic or relevant in the future.
-To address these issues, the subadviser evaluates model prices and outputs versus recent transactions or similar securities, and as a result, such models may be modified from time to time.
+To address these issues, a subadviser may evaluate model prices and outputs versus a variety of criteria, and as a result, such models may be modified from time to time.

-The Fund is unlikely to be successful unless the assumptions underlying the models are realistic and either remain realistic and relevant in the future or are adjusted to account for changes in the overall market environment.
+A Fund is unlikely to be successful unless the assumptions underlying the models are realistic and either remain realistic and relevant in the future or are adjusted to account for changes in the overall market environment.
 If such assumptions are inaccurate or become inaccurate and are not promptly adjusted, it is likely that profitable trading signals will not be generated.
 If and to the extent that the models do not reflect certain factors, and the subadviser does not successfully address such omissions through its testing and evaluation and modify the models accordingly, major losses may result.
 The subadviser, in its sole discretion, will continue to test, evaluate and add new models, which may result in the modification of existing models from time to time.
 Any modification of the models or strategies will not be subject to any requirement that shareholders receive notice of the change or that they consent to it.
-There can be no assurance that model modifications will enable the Fund to achieve its investment objective.
+There can be no assurance that model modifications will enable a Fund to achieve its investment objective.